jesababon/express-full-crud/readme.md

     - id
     - subject
     - content
-* Once your migration is ready, run it with the command `psql -d todo_app -f add-todo-table.sql` *make sure you are in the migrations folder*
+* Once your migration is ready, run it with the command `psql -d todo_app -f add-todo-table.sql` **make sure you are in the migrations folder**
 * Create a `seed.sql` file in the folder `seeds/`
-* In `seed.sql`, create some intial seed dada for your tasks table
+* In `seed.sql`, create some intial seed data for your tasks table
-* Once your seed is ready, run it with the command `psql -d todo_app -f seed.sql` *make sure you are in the seeds folder*
+* Once your seed is ready, run it with the command `psql -d todo_app -f seed.sql` **make sure you are in the seeds folder**
 * Make sure your database is set up properly before moving on

 #### Part 3 - Core App Functionality